xcdl/xcdl.github.io-source/pages/home.md

 ## Introduction

-The XCDL project defines an **eXtensible Component Definition Language** (CDL) and implements tools based on it to configure and build complex, package based, multi-variant (multi-architecture, multi-board, multi-toolchain) embedded projects.
+The [XCDL project](https://github.com/xcdl) defines an **eXtensible Component Definition Language** (CDL) and implements tools to configure and build complex, package based, multi-variant (multi-architecture, multi-board, multi-toolchain) embedded projects.
 It is inspired by eCos CDL and also plans to incorporate some ARM CMSIS Pack concepts.
 The primary projects to benefit from XCDL are [µOS++ IIIe](http://micro-os-plus.livius.net/) (as content for the components), [xPacks](https://github.com/xpacks) (as repository for packs) and [GNU ARM Eclipse](http://gnuarmeclipse.github.io/)  (as graphical tools to manage the components).

+This project is hosted on [GitHub](https://github.com/xcdl).

 ## Credits